There are currently no items in your basket

 Read our tips here for fixing gate hinges to your gate.
 We distinguish between three main types of steel hinges.
 Straight, cranked, and offset hinges.
 You can read more about this below.

 Our gate hinges are hook and band hinges, which means they should always be ordered together with a hinge hook.
 You can slide the eye of the gate hinge over the pin of the hinge hook to connect the two.

 These are hinges that are completely straight, which is why they are sometimes called straight hinges.
-Flat hinges ensure that your door falls out of the door frame approximately 20 mm.
-This is the distance between the hook and the back of the plate.
-Because the handle is completely straight, your garden door falls slightly in front of the post on the side of the hinge hook.
+Flat hinges ensure that your gate sits approximately 2 cm out of the frame.
+This is the distance between the pin and the backplate.
+Because the hinge is completely flat, your garden door falls slightly in front of the post on the side of the hinge hook.

-Galvanized or black
+Galvanised or black

 The hinges are available in grey galvanised steel, stainless steel or black powder coated steel.
 In terms of price, hinges made of galvanised metal are the most affordable.
 The black hinges are very popular because of the contrast with, for example, larch douglas or oak wood.
 If you want to make sure the hinges will not become rusty, go for the stainless steel hinges.
 The corresponding hinge hooks, both the fixed and adjustable hinge hooks, are also available in these 3 variants.

 Installing gate hinges

 Most of our gate hinges have various mounting holes, of which the first one is square and the others are round.
 We recommend using coach bolts for the square mounting holes, as they have a square part underneath the head that is a perfect fit.
 For the round mounting holes, use coach screws.
 The hinge hooks can be fixed to the post with smaller screws.
 Our advice is to use six 4 x 50 mm screws.
 Drilling pilot holes is not necessary in softwood.
 If your gate is made of hardwood, pre-drill the holes with a (hard)wood drill bit for the best result.